 4c has very little free space, which means leaving in conditioner is usually a no-no. Picture strands that are full to the brim internally, plus a clogged surface, and you'll see why conditioner left in tends to mean stiffer, less cooperative hair.

 Never leave in conditioner on 4C hair.
 If your conditioner is strong enough, you won't need to.

 Being full of left in conditioner also makes it harder to take in other leave ins or stylers once your hair is dry.
 Add a thick coat of dullness and embarassing buildup, and aesthetically, there are few reasons to continue this practice on most 4C tresses.

 More worryingly, a lot of conditioners are formulated with ingredient levels that are safe to use as rinse out formulas, but can be irritants when left in.
 For Black women in particular, who tend to use higher amounts of product than estimated by manufacturers, this can sometimes mean serious health concerns.

-If you use a strong conditioner, there's no need to leave in conditioner.
+If you use a strong deep conditioner, there's no need to leave in a conditioner.